Jamster3000/Joan-smart-assistant/README.md

 - pyautogui
 - word2number
 - ipinfo
+- elevenlabs
+- huggingface_hub

-`pip3 install pandas, scikit-learn pywikihow joblib youtube-search-python nltk inflect fuzzywuzzy requests pyperclip pyautogui word2number ipinfo`
+`pip3 install pandas, scikit-learn pywikihow joblib youtube-search-python nltk inflect fuzzywuzzy requests pyperclip pyautogui word2number ipinfo elevenlabs huggingface_hub`

 > [!NOTE]
 > Since this is being developed to run on devices such as a raspberry pi, the modules and libraries above should all install and work as expected, even on 32-bit system.